CZ-NIC/respdiff/doc/diffsum.rst

   between the answer from ``target`` server and the others server, and the other servers agree on the answer (there is no difference between them).
   These are the most interesting cases that are analysed further.
+- *manually ignored* is the number of queries which were ommitted from the report by using `--without-ref-failing` or `--without-ref-unstable` along with a reference statistics file

 The summary evaluates how many *target disagreements* there were in particular *fields* (or ``criteria``), and what did these mismatches look like.
 It produces